seangenabe/ycom/readme.md

 const Component = require('ycom')
 ```

-The module exports `Component`, a class that can (and should) extended for use by consumers. `Component` extends `EventEmitter`, so passing events around is supported out of the box.
+The module exports `Component`, a class that should be extended for use by consumers. `Component` extends `EventEmitter`, so passing events around is supported out of the box.

 ### #constructor(opts)